Campbell County, Kentucky

 The Campbell County Occupational License Office does not accept the OL-S or OL-D Standardized Tax Forms to remit your Net Profit/Gross Receipts Taxes.

-If you are still not comfortable coming in to our offices, we will be happy to assist you over the phone.
 If you need assistance in completing a return, please call our office at 859-292-3884.
-We ask that you please have a copy of your Federal Return and a copy of our Campbell County Return in front of you before calling.
+We ask that you please have a copy of your Federal Return and a copy of our Campbell County Return in front of you before calling or stopping in.

 Please use the following documents to retrieve information and download appropriate tax forms.
 Documents can be viewed with Adobe Reader or other PDF viewers.